iann0036/tf-cfn-provider/docs/providers/flexibleengine/SmnSubscriptionV2.md

 ## Properties

-TBC
+`TopicUrn` - (Required) Resource identifier of a topic, which is unique.

+`Endpoint` - (Required) Message endpoint.
+For an HTTP subscription, the endpoint starts with http\://.
+For an HTTPS subscription, the endpoint starts with https\://.
+For an email subscription, the endpoint is a mail address.
+For an SMS message subscription, the endpoint is a phone number.

+`Protocol` - (Required) Protocol of the message endpoint.
+Currently, email, sms, http, and https are supported.

+`Remark` - (Optional) Remark information.
+The remarks must be a UTF-8-coded character string containing 128 bytes.

+`SubscriptionUrn` - (Optional) Resource identifier of a subscription, which is unique.

+`Owner` - (Optional) Project ID of the topic creator.

+`Status` - (Optional) Subscription status.
+0 indicates that the subscription is not confirmed.
+1 indicates that the subscription is confirmed.
+3 indicates that the subscription is canceled.

 ## Return Values

 ### Fn::GetAtt

-`TopicUrn` - See Argument Reference above.
+`TopicUrn` - See Properties above.

-`Endpoint` - See Argument Reference above.
+`Endpoint` - See Properties above.

-`Protocol` - See Argument Reference above.
+`Protocol` - See Properties above.

-`Remark` - See Argument Reference above.
+`Remark` - See Properties above.

-`SubscriptionUrn` - See Argument Reference above.
+`SubscriptionUrn` - See Properties above.

-`Owner` - See Argument Reference above.
+`Owner` - See Properties above.

-`Status` - See Argument Reference above.
+`Status` - See Properties above.

 ## See Also